 IMS network is very powerful.
 However that brings certain complexity.
 Just for an example, let’s see 3GPP’s picture of IMS network architecture.

-- IMS is very general.
+- IMS is very general and complex.

 - There are many specifications defining particular functionalities.